-One of the big differences between ancient Chinese cities and buildings and the architecture from most other ancient civilizations is the materials they employed.
-Chinese mainly used timbers and bricks, which makes the physical footprints of ancient Chinese civilization easier to fate in time comparing to the ones formed with stones.
+One of the big differences between ancient Chinese cities and buildings and the architecture of most other ancient civilizations is the materials they used.
+Chinese mainly used timbers and bricks, which makes the physical footprints of ancient Chinese civilization easier to date in time compared to the ones formed with stones.

-However, a finding in the autumn of 1976 shows ancient China also had houses and a city made almost entirely with stones.
+However, a finding in the autumn of 1976 shows ancient China also had houses and a city made almost entirely of stones.